ejabx/leetcode-lab/README.md

 - [Elite](./coursework/elite.md)
   > With this elite preparation level, you'll be ready for the most challenging technical interviews at any company, including quantitative trading firms, advanced AI research positions, and senior+ roles at top tech companies.
 Your preparation will rival computer science PhD candidates and competitive programming experts.

+Also, here's [guide](./resources/patterns-and-techniques.ipynb) for general patterns and techiques for solving problems.